brown9804/Cache-PerformanceSimulation/README.md

 >> make <target> (cache or cachetest)
 ```
 ## How to run the simulation
-The simulation executable is located inside the build directory (src/cache)
+The simulation executable is located inside the build directory (src/cache).
+All commands are executed within Cache-Performance Simulation, the rest of the relative paths have already been considered.

 ```
 gunzip -c <trace> | <l1cache executable>  -a <associativity>  -s <cache size KB> -l <block size in bytes> -rp <replacement policy>